asmacdo/operator-sdk/website/content/en/docs/helm/user-guide.md

+---
-# Helm User Guide for Operator SDK
+title: Helm User Guide for Operator SDK
+linkTitle: User Guide
+---

 This guide walks through an example of building a simple nginx-operator powered by Helm using tools and libraries provided by the Operator SDK.